TempoCoCo/UnityVRGameDevelopment/README.md

 - Adequate play space for VR movement
 - Understanding of VR safety guidelines

-## Video

 ## Credits
 - Team Tempo - Development
 - TH Köln - Project Support
 - Asset credits will be listed here

 For more information about the Code and Context program at TH Köln, visit their website.

-Collecting workspace information

-Still building the workspace index, response may be less accurate.

-Here's a README for your VR game project: